darktable-org/darktable/CONTRIBUTING.md

 2. You'll need to integrate `git` and `clang-format`.
   * For that, you will need to download `git-clang-format` from [here](https://github.com/llvm-mirror/clang/blob/master/tools/clang-format/git-clang-format) or [here](https://llvm.org/svn/llvm-project/cfe/trunk/tools/clang-format/git-clang-format).
   * Read it to check for nastiness.
+  * Warning: apparently, it only works with Python2, and does not work with Python3!
   * Put it somewhere in your path (e.g. `~/bin` or `/usr/local/bin`) and ensure that it is executable (`chmod +x`).
 3. Now, step into your local clone of repository:
   * `cd darktable/.git/hooks`
   * If you previously did not have a `pre-commit` hook:
     * `cp pre-commit.sample pre-commit && chmod +x pre-commit`
-  * Open `pre-commit` with your favourite text editor, and append at the end:
+  * Open `pre-commit` with your favourite text editor, and append before the last block, here is how the end should look:
 ```
 # format everything
 res=$(git clang-format --diff | wc -l)